- Library & Technology

 If you are a visitor to campus, please see the Visitor information page .

-Faculty, staff or students: if you have a device other than a computer that you would like to connect to the network, you may need to configure and register it with the help of an IS staff member at the Computing Help Desk.
+Faculty, staff or students: if you have a device other than a computer that you would like to connect to the network, you may need to configure and register it with the help of an LTS staff member at the Computing Help Desk.
 Please come to the Computing Help Desk (business hours: 8:30am-4:30pm, Monday to Friday) located near the main entrance of Clapp Library.
-A staff member will help you configure the device, find the device's MAC Address, and fill out a Clean Access (CCA) exemption form.
-The exemption form may take up to one business day to process.
+A staff member will help you configure the device and set it up to work on the campus network with Cisco NAC.

 - Microsoft XBox 360